-The SEC allows us to "incorporate by reference" the information we file with them, which means that we can disclose important information to you by referring you to those documents.
-The information incorporated by reference is considered to be part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
-We incorporate by reference the documents filed with SEC listed below:
+The Securities and Exchange Commission allows us to "incorporate by reference" the information we file with them, which means that we can disclose important information to you by referring you to those documents.
+The information incorporated by reference is considered to be part of this prospectus, and information that we file later with the Securities and Exchange Commission will automatically update and supersede this information.
+We incorporate by reference the documents filed with Securities and Exchange Commission listed below:

-- Our Annual Report on Form 10-KSB for the fiscal year ended December 31, 2000, and Amendment No. 1 to the Annual Report on Form 10-KSB/A filed on January 10, 2002; - Our Quarterly Reports (unaudited) on Form 10-QSB for the quarterly periods ending September 30, 2001, June 30, 2001, and March 31, 2001; - 3.
-Our Form 8-Ks and 8-K/As dated January 14, 2002, December 19, 2001, October 5, 2001, May 7, 2001, and March 2, 2001; and - The description of our capital stock contained in our Form 8-A dated July 13, 1995.
+- Our Annual Report on Form 10-KSB for the fiscal year ended December 31, 2001; - Our Quarterly Reports (unaudited) on Form 10-Q for the quarterly periods ending March 31, 2002, June 30, 2002, and September 30, 2002; - Our Current Reports on Form 8-K filed with the Securities and Exchange Commission on January 14, 2002, March 8, 2002, and November 12, 2002; and - The description of our capital stock contained in our Registration Statement on Form 8-A filed with the Securities and Exchange Commission on July 13, 1995.

-In addition, all documents we have filed with the SEC pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act subsequent to the date of this prospectus and prior to the termination of this offering shall be deemed to be incorporated by reference into this prospectus and to be a part of this prospectus from the date of the filing of the documents.
-You may request a copy of these filings, at no cost, by writing or telephoning us at the following address: Discovery Laboratories, Inc., 350 South Main Street, Suite 307, Doylestown, Pennsylvania 18901, Attention: Cynthia Davis.
-Telephone requests may be directed to (215) 340-4699, extension 112.
+In addition, all documents we have filed with the Securities and Exchange Commission pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 subsequent to the date of this prospectus and prior to the termination of this offering shall be deemed to be incorporated by reference into this prospectus and to be a part of this prospectus from the date of the filing of the documents.
+You may request a copy of these filings, at no cost, by writing or telephoning us at the following address or telephone number: Discovery Laboratories, Inc., 350 South Main Street, Suite 307, Doylestown, Pennsylvania 18901, Attention: Lisa Caperelli; (215) 340-4699, extension 147.
 Exhibits to the documents will not be sent, unless those exhibits have specifically been incorporated by reference in this prospectus.